Every Wednesday Night at Modern Dave’s

 So what has all this to do with art?
 Quite a lot, actually.
 In a world increasingly given to passive entertainment, the people who take turns at the mike in places like Dave’s are heroes.
 They are there to perform, to share themselves with others, to try—either with newly written material or with new interpretations of other’s work—to offer both entertainment and insights into our common life.
 And they do it for us and the music itself.
 No one is waiting for the famous Nashville producer to walk through the door.
 They play for free, even paying for their own drinks.
 They play for the love of their art.

-Graffiti, the gallery where I show my artwork, has a reception on the first Friday of the month.
-Naturally, we always have new art on display, but just as important, various performers from Wide Open Floor come to entertain us before they go on to their show at Barking Legs Theater.
-They too perform for free and are a mixed lot.
-We’ve had belly dancers, poets, singer/ songwriters, and modern interpretive dancers to name but a few.
-Some are brilliant and some need work.
+Graffiti, a gallery where I show my artwork, has a reception on the first Friday of the month.
+Naturally, there is always new art on display, but just as important, various performers from a theater group, Wide Open Floor, come to entertain before they go on to their show at Barking Legs Theater.
+They, too, perform for free and are a mixed lot.
+We’ve had belly dancers, poets, singer/ songwriters, and modern interpretive dancers, to name but a few.
+Some are brilliant, and some need work.
 I love them all.

 Thanks to photographic reproduction and audio recording, the excellent has become the enemy of the good.
 The talented amateur is seen less and less frequently as the many watch the highly touted few.
-A hundred years ago it was common for young women to learn to paint in watercolor and many developed a high level of skill.
-People played instruments with greater or lesser ability that they might entertain each other.
-Now most of us play the stereo as our instrument of choice.
+A hundred years ago, it was common for young women to learn to paint in watercolor, and many developed a high level of skill.
+People played instruments with greater or lesser ability so that they might entertain each other.
+Now, most of us play the stereo as our instrument of choice.
 I shouldn’t like to give up my own sound system to make a point, but too many of us have become passive watchers and listeners.
-We ask ourselves, why compose music if you aren’t Mozart, why form a band if you can’t be the Rolling Stones, and why write songs if you’re not Willie Nelson?
+We ask ourselves, why compose music if you aren’t Mozart?
+Why form a band if you can’t be the Rolling Stones, and why write songs if you’re not Willie Nelson?

-It’s a question any artist regardless of their medium eventually faces.
-It’s not easy becoming proficient, and it seems that no matter what one attempts there is someone else who is, or was, superlative in the field and whose work utterly dwarfs one’s own attempts.
+It’s a question any artist, regardless of their medium, eventually faces.
+It’s not easy becoming proficient, and it seems that no matter what one attempts, there is someone else who is, or was, superlative in the field and whose work utterly dwarfs one’s own attempts.
 I will never have the facility as a painter that John Singer Sargent possessed, nor Rembrandt’s depth of soul, or the explosive color and line of John Marin.
-This list could go on indefinitely and applies in different ways to everyone in all the arts, but still the question remains: given past achievements, why even try?
+This list could go on indefinitely, and it applies in different ways to everyone in all the arts.
+It begs the question: given the glorious achievements of the few, past and present, why even try?

-Perhaps part of the answer can be found at Modern Dave’s and with the performers at Wide Open Floor.
-When people actively and honestly perform their respective arts they change as human beings, they think about things differently and with a different perspective.
-I can always remember most vividly the people and places I’ve sketched and painted, even if the resulting work failed in some way.
-It is so easy to look and see nothing, but that’s something that art does not allow.
-And, there’s more.
+Perhaps the answer can be found at Modern Dave’s and with the performers at Wide Open Floor.
+When people actively and honestly perform their respective arts they change as human beings.
+They think about things differently and with a different perspective.
+I can remember most vividly the people and places I’ve sketched and painted, even if the resulting work failed my expectations.
+It is easy to look at the world and see nothing, but that’s something that art does not allow.
+And there’s more.
 All art is social in its nature, requiring both a performer and an audience.
-In reaching out to people, asking them to share questions and perspectives, we change the nature of the way we relate to others.
+In reaching out to people and asking them to share questions and perspectives, we change the nature of the way we relate to others.
 For art to be good we must see others as being of ourselves and part of our process.
-With good timing and a little luck we might change or challenge how our viewers and listeners see their world—if only just a little.
-Every honest heartfelt statement is fraught with possibility.
-Every such statement has its own power, however imperfect it may seem to its creator.
+With good timing and a little luck, we might change or challenge how our viewers and listeners see their world—if only just a little.
+Every honest, heartfelt statement is fraught with possibility.
+Every statement has its own power, however imperfect it may seem to its creator.

 In the words of Leonard Cohen,